anilmainali/Java/README.md

 Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
 Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)
 `
+If you see the above response or similar to this then you are good to start writing program.

 ## Step 3 : Download Eclipse to use as an Integrated Development Environment (IDE)